The Eyes Have It: ConjunctivitisEn Español (Spanish Version)

 , an inflammation of the conjunctiva.
 The conjunctiva is a thin, transparent layer that covers the inner eyelid and the white part of the eye.

-The symptoms of conjunctivitis can run from merely annoying to very painful, and include:
+The symptoms of conjunctivitis can run from annoying to painful, and include:

 - Red, watery eyes